 - the humanities, preferably with a minor in Conservation and Restoration;

 - the sciences, preferably with a minor in Conservation and Restoration.

-Bachelor’s degrees in Art History, Cultural Studies, History, Archaeology, Materials Science and Chemistry provide a particularly suitable basis, but the Examinations Board may also regard other degree certificates as being suitable.
+Bachelor’s degrees in Art History, Cultural Studies, History, Archaeology, Materials Science and Chemistry provide a particularly suitable basis, but the Admissions Board may also regard other degree certificates as being suitable.

 You are eligible for this Master's if you meet the admission requirements and demonstrably possess the following knowledge and qualities: